 Research estimates that if every child left primary school with the reading skills they need, our economy could be more than £32.1 billion bigger by 2025 .
 Many employers also face direct costs to their business and low literacy creates barriers to social mobility.

-Now in its second year, the Vision for Literacy Business Pledge calls on the UK business community to join the national literacy campaign and deliver tangible benefits to help close the literacy gap and boost social mobility.
-Launched by the National Literacy Forum with the support of KPMG, the Pledge has seen an increased business commitment to literacy in 2016 and it was shortlisted at the 2016 Third Sector Business Charity Awards for an outstanding partnership between charities and businesses.
+Now in its third year, the Vision for Literacy Business Pledge calls on the UK business community to join the national literacy campaign and deliver tangible benefits to help close the literacy gap and boost social mobility.
+Launched by the National Literacy Forum with the support of KPMG in 2015, the Pledge has seen a 46% increase in the number of businesses committing their support over the past three years.

-Would you like to join the national literacy campaign in 2018?
+Would you like to join the national literacy campaign?

-You can sign up now for next year by emailing email@example.com.
+You can register your interest now for next year by emailing email@example.com.

-Further details about the 2018 pledge, including impact so far and what's new in 2018 is in the supporting documents.
-You can also read the 2018 pledge and see where your logo would be positioned here.
+Further details about the 2018 pledge, including impact so far and what's new in 2018, are in the supporting documents.

 For any other questions, please email firstname.lastname@example.org